jayzheng98/jayzheng98.github.io/_projects/project2.md

 <div align="center"> <img alt="p2-18" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-18.png?raw=true" width="760px"> </div><br>

 ### Service abnormal behavior detection (middle → high)
-**1.** The basis for mapping from mid-level to high-level is the **service command files**
+**1.** The basis for mapping from mid-level to high-level is the **service command files**.
+The general idea is:
+- *Based on the traversal result of <b>security threat behavior detection</b>, set filter conditions for specific command file to continue traversing upwards*

 **2.** For the detected "lateral movement", it does not involve any command file; For the "file stealing", the commandline input of "syslog/23647" (corresponding to the 3rd step of this attack pattern) indicates that it used the `Copy-Item` to copy (steal) the "TSR_Cancel.CONF" command file to a folder called "staged"

 <div align="center"> <img alt="p2-19" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-19.png?raw=true" width="480px"> </div><br>

 **3.** According to the <u>specific railway CTI</u>, the control action related to TSR cancel command is "CA0".
-Based on this clue, the "file stealing" attack may be further mapped to the high-level service abnormal behavior through the following AQL code:
+Based on this clue, the "file stealing" attack may be further mapped to the high-level service abnormal behavior
- - *The general idea is: based on the traversal result of the security threat behavior detection, set filter conditions to continue traversing upwards*

 ```sql
 FOR v,e,p IN 1..8 ANY 'CTI/steal3'